 This is an often slow process that requires precision.
 Start by winding the cone to adjust the tension.
 You might have to adjust slightly and then check if that’s the desired level.

 After adjusting the tension, you can then move on to stretching the spring.
 This involves leaving the lower bar in place and disconnecting the other.
 Then pull the bar gently back towards the plate’s center.

 Finally, return the 4 screws and secure them in place using the wrench.
 After everything is back in place, test the door and check its response.

 The tools required for this process are similar to the ones listed in the torsion springs adjustment procedure.

-For an automatic door, you can use the remote to open the door and then pull the emergency cord.
+For homeowners using automatic doors, ensure you use the remote to open the door and then pull the emergency cord.
 For manual doors, open them as far as it goes.
-As a safety measure, place the C-clamp under the bottom rollers.
+Besides, as a safety measure, you can place a C-clamp under the bottom rollers- just in case.

 Find the spring hook and use the wrench to remove it.
 It’s held in place by an easily removable nut.
 Next, adjust the spring to your desired preference.